arthurysong/atribecalledarty.github.io/_posts/2020-02-29-validating_user_input_react_redux_with_rails_api.markdown

 This is my component CreateUser with state controlled forms.
 This component is connected to redux store and has access to state and dispatch.
-When form is submitted it will send post request to Rails API with the state.
+When form is submitted it will send post request to Rails API with the state (form inputs).

 ```
 class CreateUser extends React.Component {